Barack Obama assassination plot in Tennessee: Paul Schlesselman

-Paul Schlesselman is of German descent and was a high school dropout raised by a single father in Helena–West Helena, Arkansas.
+Paul Schlesselman is a high school dropout raised by a single father in Helena–West Helena, Arkansas.
 He hated his small Delta region hometown because of its predominantly black population.
 He had never had any problems with the law prior to the alleged Obama plot.
 He had a strong affinity for drinking and smoking.

 Schlesselman publicly claimed white people were the master race and would often say "Sieg Heil" and "Heil Hitler."
 He spoke out against Obama, saying things like, "Obama would make the world suffer."
-His anti-racist sister Kayla, who is two years younger than Paul, often argued with him about his racial beliefs.
+His sister Kayla, who is two years younger than Paul, often argued with him about his racial beliefs.
 A few days before his arrest, a neighbor said he heard semiautomatic gunfire coming from an open field behind Schlesselman's house.
 After his arrest, Schlesselman's family expressed doubt that he seriously intended to carry out the plot; his father, Mike, said, "I think it's just a lot of talk.
 He would never do something like this."
 Kayla said she spoke with her brother after the charges were made public, and that Paul "said he's sorry about everything he's done."